Enhancing the power supply on the ECML to enable faster, quieter and cleaner trains for passengers.

 Winter 2018/19 - Overall completion of the project.

 The power to help modernise the route

-Included within these enhancements are seven new substations, twelve replacements and five refurbishments, which will increase the amount of power supplied to the railway and help modernise the route.
+Included within these enhancements are seven new substations, eleven replacements and five refurbishments, which will increase the amount of power supplied to the railway and help modernise the route.
 This will also reduce the amount of maintenance required for OLE and prepare the line for the new trains that will improve journey times and make services more comfortable, whilst addressing overcrowding issues and continuing to meet the ever growing demand for rail travel.

 With works delivered by the Rail Electrification Alliance.
 The project will see the construction of feeder stations, supporting Overhead Line Equipment (OLE) structures and the installation of new supporting infrastructure on the East Coast Mainline between Wood Green in London and Bawtry near Doncaster.

 Time-lapse footage of the installation of the new substation at Hitchin.
 Scheduled for commissioning in August 2017, Hitchin is one of the 23 substations making up the East Coast Main Line power supply upgrade project.

 Responsibility for the delivery of the East Coast Mainline power supply upgrade project lies with the Rail Electrification (REAL) Alliance, which comprises the following:

 - Network Rail

 - Siemens - traction power design, supply, installation and SCADA (Supervisory Control and Data Acquisition)

 - J Murphy and Sons - civil works and structures, cable and cable routes